Key Points – Backyard BBQ

 - Carefully place the beer inside the chicken cavity, should look like the bird is sitting upright.
 It usually balances pretty well on it’s own.
 I usually have some foil and then put the craft beer can chicken resting on it.

-- Cook the chicken for 1 to 1 1/2 hours, or until an instant-read thermometer registers 165 degrees F. Once cooked, cover loosely with foil and let rest for 10 minutes before carving.
+- Cook the chicken for up to 3 hours, or until an instant-read thermometer registers 165 degrees F. Once cooked, pull it out of the smoker and let it rest on the counter top for at least 20 minutes.